 The PTSA's exclusive interest is the health, welfare, safety, and education of your children.
 Children cannot vote and do not participate in the legislative process.
 Thus, they have no say in creating the policies that affect their lives and well-being.
 The PTSA allows you to speak for the interest of your children when you cannot be there yourself.
 Whether in Washington D.C., Olympia, or in your own city government offices, everywhere decisions are made that affect your children.
 The PTSA is speaking on behalf of your children.
-This has always been and always will be the central focus of the PTSA.
-Many programs we see in our schools today (e.g., kindergarten, pre-school, hot and healthy lunches, and arts in education) are the result of the PTSA's advocacy efforts.
+This has always been, and always will be, the central focus of the PTSA.
+Many programs we see in our schools today (e.g., kindergarten, pre-school, hot lunches, and arts in education) are the result of the PTSA's advocacy efforts.
 To learn more about the advocacy work we are doing at Bell, visit our advocacy page.

 Giving Back to Our Community

-Bell PTSA provides grants to teachers and specialists every year, offers support in the school via volunteerism, provides food, clothing, and other necessities to Bell families via the Pantry Packs and Bell Families-in-Need programs, organizes holiday gift drives and teacher appreciation events, does sustainability work in the community, and much more.
+Bell PTSA provides grants to teachers and specialists every year, offers support in the school via volunteerism, provides food, clothing, and other necessities to Bell families via the Pantry Packs and Bell Families-in-Need programs, organizes holiday gift drives and teacher appreciation events, does sustainability work in the community, provides student scholarships, and much more.
 Additionally, Bell PTSA provides substantial funding to improve our school - below are a few recent examples:

 - $10,000 to fund a library book expansion program focused on improving diversity (2021)

-- $10,000 to fund a sensory garden as part of the playground project scheduled to be completed by summer 2022
+- $16,00 to fund a a portion of the playground project (2022)

 - Coffee & Community

-- Kindergarten Playdate
+- Incoming Kindergarten Playdate